 If parents are receiving Newstart or Family Tax Benefit, they may lose it when their youngest child turns 16, but not everyone does.

 Once the youngest child turns 16, the automatic exemption from the Mutual Obligation Requirements ceases.
 You may still be eligible for an exemption but if so, you will receive the lower level of Newstart (not the higher level you received previously).
-If you receive the exemption, your child will also be eligible for FTB Part A. Exemptions are assessed on a case-by-case basis as follows:
+Exemptions are assessed on a case-by-case basis as follows:

 In some circumstances, you may continue to get this exemption.
 For example, if your child is still completing secondary school through home schooling or distance education.

 - registering for home schooling, or

 - enrolling your child in distance education

 OR, provide proof of your child’s ongoing home education, if you: